 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
-DLP is a registered trademark of Texas Instruments.

 System Two, Audio Precision are trademarks of Audio Precision, Inc.